micmejia/bible-dump/NKJV/Job/Job 22.md

 You will also declare a thing, And it will be established for you; So light will shine on your ways.

 ###### 29
-When they cast _you_ down, and you say, 'Exaltation _will come!_' Then He will save the humble _person._
+When they cast you down, and you say, 'Exaltation will come!'
+Then He will save the humble person.

 ###### 30
-He will _even_ deliver one who is not innocent; Yes, he will be delivered by the purity of your hands."
+He will even deliver one who is not innocent; Yes, he will be delivered by the purity of your hands."